 Conduct Response Testing

-According to the 2019 Cost of a Data Breach Report from Ponemon and IBM, “Extensive testing of an IR plan reduces the total cost of a data breach by an average of $320,000 from the mean cost of $3.92 million.”
+According to the 2019 Cost of a Data Breach Report from Ponemon, “Extensive testing of an IR plan reduces the total cost of a data breach by an average of $320,000 from the mean cost of $3.92 million.”
 Testing doesn’t merely highlight areas of improvement.
 When it includes drilling responses, it turns crisis response into an activity that is driven by muscle memory.

-According to BreachRX CEO, Andy Lunsford, “If you practice drill for things that are going to happen in crisis, you know exactly what to do and you don’t hesitate.”
+By practicing for things that are going to happen in a crisis, it is easier to know exactly what to do based on muscle memory.
 This doesn’t mean everything can be anticipated down to the last detail.
 Situations may still change from moment to moment.
 But when teams practice doing the right thing for typical scenarios, they have more brain power left to think on the fly for those aspects of the incident that don’t go as predicted.

 How Can Automation Help?

-As Lunsford pointed out: “The 2019 Ponemon report also showed that the average total cost of data breach was 95% greater in organizations without security automation deployed.
+Total cost of data breach is much 95% greater in organizations without security automation deployed.
 IBM’s definition includes incident response orchestration, which is exactly what BreachRX helps provide.”